 Independent Appraisal for Insurance Appraisal Clause

-The purpose of the appraisal clause is to avoid court settlements It is basically an arbitration process usually found in the Conditions section of the policy.
-The arbitration process allows resolution of the dispute without involving courts and attorneys.
+The purpose of the appraisal clause is typically to avoid court settlements It is basically an arbitration process usually found in the Conditions section of the policy.
+The arbitration process allows the resolution of the dispute without involving courts and attorneys.